 The State of Florida has set forth numerous rules and regulations that govern the operation of tractor-trailers, semi-trucks, and other commercial vehicles throughout the state.
-These regulations detail the maximum size, the maximum weight per axle, and other specifications designed to increase the safety of both truckers and the motorists with whom they share the road.
+State trucking regulations detail the maximum size, the maximum weight per axle, and other specifications designed to increase the safety of both truckers and the motorists with whom they share the road.
 Unfortunately, many truckers and trucking companies disregard these state trucking regulations, leaving those in smaller vehicles such as cars and SUVs vulnerable to serious injuries or even death.
-The truck accident lawyers at Cohn & Smith are here to help individuals in Pembroke Pines and the surrounding cities try to hold commercial drivers and their employers accountable following a crash caused by a safety violation.
+The Pembroke Pines truck accident lawyers at Cohn & Smith are here to help individuals try to hold commercial drivers and their employers accountable following a crash caused by a safety violation.

 In addition to state trucking regulations, there are also many federal regulations that cover the trucking industry.
 Many of the federal regulations are promulgated by the Federal Motor Carrier Safety Administration.
 They are in place to promote the safety of not only professional truck drivers but also motorists, passengers, and pedestrians.
 When they are loaded, a commercial truck and trailer can weigh as much as 80,000 pounds.
 When combined with a typical length of 80 feet, it is clear that a commercial truck is a potentially dangerous instrumentality that can wreak serious harm on others if it is not properly controlled by a safe and prudent operator.Bringing a Negligence Claim to Assert Your Right to Compensation